cdluminate/ProdL/ProdL.md

-A preliminary abstract may look like a combination of four key points: (1) background introduction; (2) observation and motivation; (3) insightful solution for such problem; (4) how the proposed solution is evaluted; (5) conclusion from the experiments.
+A preliminary abstract may look like a combination of four key points: (1) background introduction; (2) observation and motivation; (3) insightful solution for such problem; (4) how the proposed solution is evaluated; (5) conclusion from the experiments.
 Note, abstract is flexible, and this template can at most serve for a preliminary draft.

 #### 7.2.4.
 Introduction

 In the most ideal case, every part of the introduction can be corresponded to a word in the abstract.
 Namely, the introduction can be seen as an extended version of the abstract.
 Similarly, the storyline of the introduction should be logically linear for ease of writing and understanding.

 The introduction part has abound space for smooth connection between the key points of the paper to make the story line simple and linear.
 Some important